microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharepointrestoresession-list-siterestoreartifacts.md

 ---
-title: "List siteRestoreArtifact objects"
+title: "List siteRestoreArtifact"
-description: "List all the siteRestoreArtifact under a SharePoint Restore Session for the tenant."
+description: "List all the siteRestoreArtifact for a SharePoint Restore Session for the tenant."
 author: "tkanaujia, maniksingh"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"
 doc_type: apiPageType
 ---

-# List siteRestoreArtifact objects
+# List siteRestoreArtifact

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List all the [siteRestoreArtifact](../resources/siterestoreartifact.md) under a SharePoint Restore Session for the tenant
+List all the [siteRestoreArtifact](../resources/siterestoreartifact.md) for a [sharePointRestoreSession](../resources/sharepointrestoresession.md) for the tenant

 ## Permissions